Street art: Europe

 The city of Bergen is looked upon as the street art capital of Norway.
 British street artist Banksy visited the city in 2000 and inspired many to take their art to the streets.

 Dolk is among local street artists in Bergen.
 His art can be seen around the city.
 Bergen's city council in 2009 chose to preserve one of Dolk's works with protective glass.

 In 2011, the city council launched a plan of action for street art from 2011 to 2015 to ensure that "Bergen will lead the fashion for street art as an expression both in Norway and Scandinavia".

 The city of Stavanger is host to the annual NuArt Festival, an event dedicated to promoting street art; the festival is one of the oldest curated "street art" festivals in the world.
 Nuart Plus is an associated industry and academic symposium dedicated to street art.
 The event takes place each September.
 Oslo, by contrast, traditionally has a zero tolerance policy against graffiti and street art, but the sanctioned NuArt RAD project is changing that.

 Street art came to Sweden in the 1990s and has since become the most popular way to establish art in public space.

 The 2007 book "Street Art Stockholm", by Benke Carlsson, documents street art in the country's capital.

 The street art scene of Finland had its growth spurt from the 1980s onwards until in 1998 the city of Helsinki began a ten-year zero-tolerance policy which made all forms of street art illegal, punishable with high fines, and enforced through private security contractors.
 The policy ended in 2008, after which legal walls and art collectives have been established.

 Wheatpaste and stencil graffiti art in Denmark increased rapidly after visits from Faile, Banksy, Ben Eine, and Shepard Fairey between 2002 and 2004, especially in urban areas of Copenhagen such as Nørrebro and Vesterbro.
 Copenhagen is home of TEJN, the artist credited with introducing the Lock On street art genre.

 The street art scene in Switzerland saw the artist Harald Nägeli in the late 1970s.
 Activity from the nineties on included artists like Toast and NEVERCREW.

 Since the collapse of communism in 1989, street art became prevalent in Poland throughout the 1990s.
+Artists like Sainer and Bezt became known for painting huge murals on buildings and walls in the 2010s.
 In the city of Łódź a permanent city exhibition was financed in 2011, under the patronage of Mayor Hanna Zdanowska, called "Urban Forms Gallery".
 The exhibition included work from some of Poland's elite street artists as well as globally known artists.
 Despite being mostly accepted by the public, with authorities occasionally allowing artists licenses to decorate public places, other properties are still illegally targeted by artists.
 Warsaw and Gdańsk are other Polish cities with a vibrant street art culture.